ElGhali92/natural_gas_data_wrangling/README.md

 ## ABOUT

-Project to get a nice CSV file of natural gas prices for each granularity.
+Project to get a nice CSV file of natural gas prices for each granularity
 The resulting CSV files should have two columns: Date and Price

 ## INPUT DATA